IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Cell Types

-The Grid provides three types of cells serving different data visualization purposes.
+The Grid provides three types of cells, serving different data visualization purposes.
 The Header Cell is only one per column and appears at the top of the grid to display the textual description of the data in that particular column.
-The Body Cell is used to build the content table displaying data records and its type may vary.
-The Summary Cell is used to create a section at the bottom of the Grid where [Summaries](grid-summaries.md) columns are displayed for each dimension such as count, minimum, and maximum value.
+The Body Cell is used to build the content table, displaying data records, and its type may vary.
+The Summary Cell is used to create a section at the bottom of the Grid, where [Summaries](grid-summaries.md) columns are displayed for each dimension, such as count, minimum, and maximum value.

 <img class="responsive-img" src="../images/grid_cell_header.png" srcset="../images/grid_cell_header@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_body.png" srcset="../images/grid_cell_body@2x.png 2x" />